fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+For His so lived the word that He did not send a committee.
+  2 Hesitations 5:6

+I finally figured out what's wrong with my brain: there's nothing right on the left side, and morning left on the right side.
+  A.Currier

 They who have put out the people's eyes reproach them of their blindness.
   John Milton